payalkumari12345/git-code/README.md

 # git-code
-This is first project of git
+This is first project of git author : Payal